Paleo Diet Basics: Food List, Rules, & Meal Plan

 • Turkey

-• Fresh fruits (apples, berries, melon, grapes, bananas, lemons, oranges, limes, peaches, plums)
+• Fresh fruits (apples, berries, melon, grapes, bananas, lemons, oranges, limes, peaches, plums, raisins)

 • Fresh vegetables (cauliflower, broccoli, brussels sprouts, sweet potatoes, butternut squash, cabbage, spinach)